ankeshjain1902/restaurant-admin/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Backend run (Used db.json for backend)

+To run backend use `npm run webservice`

+screenshots are also added on git.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.